angular/angular/aio/content/guide/lifecycle-hooks.md

 Angular calls its `ngOnChanges()` method whenever it detects changes to ***input properties*** of the component (or directive).
 This example monitors the `OnChanges` hook.

-<code-example path="lifecycle-hooks/src/app/on-changes.component.ts" region="ng-on-changes" header="on-changes.component.ts (excerpt)" linenums="false"></code-example>
+<code-example path="lifecycle-hooks/src/app/on-changes.component.ts" region="ng-on-changes" header="on-changes.component.ts (excerpt)"></code-example>

 The `ngOnChanges()` method takes an object that maps each changed property name to a [SimpleChange](api/core/SimpleChange) object holding the current and previous property values.